 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

 Travelling to Central Belt Africa or South America

 If you are travelling to either of these areas it is recommended that you have the Yellow Fever Vaccination, unfortunately, due to national shortages we are unable to obtain supplies of the vaccine, so advise that you contact a travel centre such as, MASTA or Sussex Travel Clinic.

 Your GP recommends that you should have a flu jab

-FLU NASAL SPRAY IMMUNISATION FOR CHILDREN AGED 2 & 3 on 1ST SEPTEMBER 2018.
+FLU NASAL SPRAY IMMUNISATION FOR CHILDREN AGED 2 & 3 on the 5th and 12th of November